pjt/saxon/README.markdown

 Traversal of nodes is somewhat lazy, though not strictly so.
 The Clojure code realizes the first two items of the return sequence, and the Saxon Java processor seems to keep a few items ahead as well.
-E.g. in `xmldoc` with 7 element nodes:
+E.g. in `xmldoc`, with 7 element nodes:

     user=> (def returned (xml/query "for $e in //element() return trace(($e/local-name()), \"hit\")" xmldoc)) hit [1]: xs:string: html